The Startup Accelerator FAQsAll your questions should be answered here.

 - To allow you to demonstrate that you are serious about this.

 We aren’t judging your quality as a person or how impressive your CV is.
 We are simply figuring out whether this experience is a good fit for you.
 We are committed to delivering amazing experiences for the people who join and that starts with finding people who we believe we can really help.
 We’re not accepting people based on the merit of their ideas.
 What we are looking is simply an idea and a can-do attitude.

 This is a two-way assessment.
-You are figuring out whether the Idea Accelerator is for you and we are figuring out whether we can help you.
+You are figuring out whether The Startup Accelerator is for you and we are figuring out whether we can help you.

 If we feel we can’t help you we would far rather tell you than enrol you on an experience that doesn’t work for you.
 If this is the case, we will do our best to suggest resources, books, or support that might be more appropriate for you based on your current stage.

 You apply by completing our short application form – immediately after applying you’ll receive a confirmation email.

 Step 2 – Shortlist Decision